landowark/submissions/README.md

 ## Startup:
 1. Open the app using the shortcut in the Submissions folder.
-For example: 'L:\Robotics Laboratory Support\Submissions\submissions_v122b.exe - Shortcut.lnk' (Version may have changed).
+For example: L:\\Robotics Laboratory Support\\Submissions\\submissions_v122b.exe - Shortcut.lnk (Version may have changed).
 	a.
 Ignore the large black window of fast scrolling text, it is there for debugging purposes.
 	b.
 The 'Submissions' tab should be open by default.